Skip to content Skip to footer

 • How much time the parents will spend together with the child

-Co-parenting and legal parenthood / parental responsibility
+Co-parenting agreements and legal parenthood

 In the UK, the person who gives birth is always recognised as a legal parent unless they choose to relinquish their status through adoption or a parental order.
-The other legal parent will be determined by the status of the parties involved, and where and how conception takes place.
+The other legal parent will be determined by the marital/civil partner status of the parties involved, and where and how conception takes place.
 It is therefore important to understand the arrangement you are entering into and who will acquire legal parent status.

 There is no limit to the number of people who can have parental responsibility.
 It can be acquired after the birth of the child for those who do not automatically acquire parental status.

-In this video, our partner in the family team, Clare Webb explains your options for tackling any co-parenting challenge you are facing following the breakdown of your relationship with the other parent.
+In this video, our partner in the family team, Clare Webb, explains your options for tackling any co-parenting challenge you are facing following the breakdown of your relationship with the other parent.

 Contact a co-parenting solicitor